-Sleep Apnea Treatment in Leesburg
+About Sleep Apnea Treatment

 Signs You Have Sleep Apnea

-Sleep apnea is not a condition that you must ignore but requires prompt action and treatment.
+Sleep apnea is not a condition to ignore but requires prompt action and treatment.
 Otherwise, it will not only increase your daytime dizziness and sleepiness but may also lead you to severe headaches and memory loss.
 Dizziness may emotionally disturb you and the inability to work and not sleep properly gives rise to anxiety and depression ultimately making you prone to workplace accidents.
-However, the initial signs and symptoms of sleep apnea include snoring, cessation of breathing during sleep, inability to sleep or abrupt awakenings, shortness of breath, insomnia, daytime sleepiness, lethargy, irritability, difficulty in focus, and morning headaches.
+The initial signs and symptoms of sleep apnea include snoring, cessation of breathing during sleep, inability to sleep or abrupt awakenings, shortness of breath, insomnia, daytime sleepiness, lethargy, irritability, difficulty in focus, and morning headaches.
 The symptoms must be taken seriously since untreated sleep apnea gives rise to various health and heart issues.
 The extreme conditions developed include high blood pressure that forms a common risk factor for heart disease and stroke.
 Meanwhile, low testosterone levels may cause erectile dysfunction.
 Abrupt weight increase also increases the risks of diabetes.

 How is Sleep Apnea diagnosed?